Alborada (TV series)

 Alborada (English: The Dawning) is a Mexican telenovela produced by Carla Estrada for Televisa in 2005.
-It is an historical drama, set in colonial Panama and Mexico a few years before Mexican Independence from Spain.
+It is a historical drama set in colonial Panama and Mexico a few years before the Mexican Independence from Spain.

 On Monday, October 24, 2005, Canal de las Estrellas started broadcasting Alborada weekdays at 9:00pm, replacing La esposa virgen.
 The last episode was broadcast on Friday, February 24, 2006 with La verdad oculta replacing it on Monday, February 27, 2006.

-The series stars Lucero, Fernando Colunga, Daniela Romo, Luis Roberto Guzmán, Arturo Peniche, Ernesto Laguardia, Irán Castillo and Valentino Lanús.
+The series stars Lucero, Fernando Colunga, Daniela Romo, Arturo Peniche and Ernesto Laguardia.

 Plot

 Maria Hipólita Díaz is a young woman who lives in Panama with her husband, Antonio, and her mother-in-law, Adelaida.
 Antonio suffered from sexual abuses when he was a child, so he isn't able to consummate his marriage.

 Adelaida wants to have a grandchild, as Antonio will not inherit the fortune of his uncle, Próspero, unless he sires a son.

 Luis Manrique y Arellano is a noble Mexican who came to Santa Rita to close a deal under orders from his cousin Diego, the Count of Guevara, without knowing that the trip was a pretext to have him killed.

 When Luis is captured by Adelaida's servants while fleeing from justice, she orders him to take Antonio's place in Hipólita's bed, or she'll turn him over to the authorities.

 So Luis goes to Hipólita's bedroom, intending to escape from a window.
 It's very dark, she awakes upon hearing him try to escape, she doesn't see him very well and she believes he is her husband.

 He makes love to her to keep her quiet, and then makes good his escape.
 But before he leaves, Hipólita discovers that this man isn't her husband, but an escaped prisoner.

 Luis departs, without Hipólita seeing his face or knowing his name – but Luis knows hers.
 She is furious with her mother-in-law for what she has done, but she can't change what happened.

 Some weeks later, Hipólta finds out that she is pregnant with Luis's child, so she decides to leave home with her maid, Adalgisa, and go to Mexico, where her family lives.